levilindsey/hex-grid/example/data/meteor-power/description.md

 >
 > ☄️🤖 _Build solar stations, connect power, avoid meteors!_

-All design, code, images, sound effects, and music were created during the jam.

-## 📱 The mobile app
+## 📱 The post-jam experience

-I am currently extending the Ludum Dare version of Meteor Power into a more-polished mobile version.

--   It should be released late June.
--   You can follow my progress at [devlog.levi.dev](https://devlog.levi.dev).
+I made quite a few post-jam improvements to this game.
+Unfortunately, I started a job with Bungie and got busy with house projects before I had time to really finish this.

+Some features of the game:
+-   2D platforming AI and navigation.
+-   High-level commands:
+    -   You click on a station site and choose an action that should be taken.
+    -   That action is then queued, and the next appropriate bot performs it.
+-   Many types of bots, with different abilities and movement mechanics.
+-   Many different types of actions:
+    -   Building new stations
+    -   Running powerlines between stations
+    -   Repairing stations
+    -   Building barriers to block incoming meteors
+-   A polished radial menu for performing actions on target bots or target stations.

--   This extended version is also [open-source on GitHub](https://github.com/SnoringCatGames/meteor_power).
+This extended version is also [open-source on GitHub](https://github.com/SnoringCatGames/meteor_power).

 ## ‍💻 The jam